AtiyeEyvazlou/ARM-lpc17xx/README.md

 # ARM-lpc17xx
-The code provided herein has been developed utilizing CMSIS libraries.
-You need to create a new project and include the necessary libraries.
-I have just shared the main file.
+The code presented herein has been developed utilizing CMSIS libraries.
+To proceed, create individual projects, incorporating the requisite libraries.
+I have shared the main file for your convenience.